Generalised actuator disk theory: wake development with turbulent entrainment: Results and discussions

 It is worth noting that for $a < 1/3$, the effect of turbulent mixing is the opposite, as seen in figures~ \ref{fig:cp-blowup}(a) and (b).
 In this case, mixing slightly increases the near-wake expansion (see figure~\ref{fig:different_E}(a)), which reduces $|P_D^-|$ according to equation \eqref{eq:f_ps+=f_ps-} and consequently lowers both $C_T$ and $C_P$.
 As already shown, however, the influence of turbulence mixing on the rotor performance for $a < 1/3$ is much weaker than for $a > 1/3$.
 In reality, the impact of wake turbulent mixing on rotor performance for small induction factors ($a < 1/3$) may be even smaller than shown here if entrainment does not begin immediately behind the disk; for instance, if shedding tip vortices act as a barrier between the wake and the ambient flow \citep{lignarolo2015tip}.
+In the current formulation, we assume that wake-shear-driven entrainment \eqref{eq:entrainment_wake_shear} starts immediately behind the disk, while background-turbulence-driven entrainment \eqref{eq:entrainment-atmospheric} is zero at $x=0$ and reaches its maximum value further downstream.